 Papacy disputed by Romanus On’gombe (2010-)

-The Legio Maria became an organized religious movement in 1962.
+The Legio Maria became an organised religious movement in 1962.
 It was founded among the Luo in Western Kenya, beginning in the Nyanza Province.
-The founder was a man called Simeo Ondeto, who was born in 1926 and baptized a Catholic in 1952.
-Soon, however, he came to the conclusion that the African laypeople had a too marginalized role in the church.
+The founder was a man called Simeo Ondeto, who was born in 1926 and baptised a Catholic in 1952.
+Soon, however, he came to the conclusion that the African laypeople had a too marginalised role in the church.

 It is a Legio belief that on 9 March 1962 in Suna, Migori, the Holy Spirit revealed that Christ had returned to earth as Simeo Ondeto, now known as Baba Simeo Melkio Messias.
 According to testimonies by followers, there was a general outpouring of the Holy Spirit over the 1150 people present, and many started speaking in tongues and have visions.
 Ondeto established his headquarters on the mountain of Got Kwer, which he and his followers referred to as the New Jerusalem and the Holy City.

 One noteworthy Legio Maria doctrine is the three visitations of God.
 This teaching implies that God has appeared in human form on three occasions: first, he came to India in the person of Melchizedek, then to Palestine in the person of Jesus Christ and finally to Africa in the person of Simeo Ondeto.
 The latter was believed to have descended to earth on Mount Ararat and wandered down to Kenya, and his appearance meant the Second Coming of Christ.